Existence theorem for sub-Lorentzian problems: Problem statement

 In special relativity, it is customary to distinguish between these two cones: one is called the \textit{past cone} and we will denote it as $C^-$, while the other is the \textit{future cone}, denoted as $C^+$.
 This separation is referred to as the \textit{causal structure}.
-The future cone in the tangent space at each point of the manifold $M$ can be defined using a 1-form $\tau\in\Lambda^1M$ (referred to as the \textit{time direction}), such that the kernel of $\tau$ consists of spacelike vectors:
+The future cone in the tangent space at each point of the manifold $M$ can be defined using a 1-form $\tau\in\Lambda^1M$ (referred to as the \textit{time orientation}), such that any non-zero vector in the hyperplane $\ker{\tau}$ is spacelike, i.e.,